 Health insurance is often received by workers through their employer, which includes coverage for their spouse and children as well.

 The Department of Health and Human Services allows children to stay on parent’s health insurance until 26 years old.

 If you’re 66 years old and retired with a 24-year-old child, your child might be covered under your employer’s plan.

 Medicare doesn’t usually cover children.
 If you’re enrolled in Medicare, your child might be eligible for COBRA or Health Insurance Marketplace coverage.

 Medicare Beneficiaries Can Enroll in Medicare Advantage Plans

-If your child qualifies for Medicare due to ESRD, you need to enroll them in Medicare; enrollment isn’t automatic.
+If your child qualifies for Medicare due to ESRD, you need to enroll them; enrollment isn’t automatic.

 Depending on where you live will determine if this program is available to your child with ESRD.
 Medicare Advantage SNPs have certain conditions that need to be met to qualify for eligibility.

 Different SNPs have different eligibility criteria; one or more of these will need to be met:

 - Must have a specific chronic or disease/condition that leaves them disabled (such as ESRD)